How to Get Help from Experts During Active Interactions Via the Directory

 - Visit your User Profile settings to make sure that Microsoft Teams is enabled.
 When enabled, you are signed in to your Microsoft account and you will be able to engage with Teams experts without having to sign in again.

-- When you are handling a service chat with a customer, open the Directory.
+- When you are handling a service call or chat with a customer, open the Directory.

 - If you know the name of the expert you are trying to reach, and you have already messaged them before, click the Microsoft Teams Chats folder to view its contents.